Hiswe/hiswe.github.io/source/_posts/04-html-basic-part-1.md

 ### Why is everything on the same line?

 {% caption Hey, just doing my job… %}
-{% asset_img browser-rendering-text.svg 430 400 The browser rendering the previous example %}
+{% asset_img browser-rendering-text.svg 430 400 "The browser rendering the previous example 'The browser rendering the previous example'" %}
 {% endcaption %}

 You wanted to have a formated article, right?